sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-navigation-1/README.md

 -rw-rw-r-- 1 username-here username-here   23 Jul  3 10:13 some-other-file.md
 ```

-You can use the `-a`, or all, flag to see all files including hidden files, which are files that start with a `.`:
+You can use the `-a`, or _all_, flag to see all files including hidden files, which are files that start with a `.`:

 ```
 ls - a